narsaynorath/personal_website/content/blog/eli5-apis-part-1/index.md

 I woke up in a new Bugatti.

-What we just did here was used the API of a function in someone else's code to add up our coins.
+We used the API of a function in someone else's code to add up our coins.
 We didn't care about *how* it did it, all we knew is that it *could* do what we wanted (because we read the comment which we can trust 100% always) and what it needed to accomplish that.
 It could have called granny while it was counting up our coins, but in the end we only cared about our $$$ so mission accomplished.

-When working with APIs, we'll usually reach for some kind of documentation.
+When working with APIs, it's usually a good idea to reach for some kind of documentation.
 The people who write software and its API usually want other people to use it, so in the documentation you'll find information on expected input/output and maybe any limitations of the software to keep in mind.
 This way, we can interact with the software in a predictable way by conforming to its interface.
 They get internet popularity, we get our Bugatti.
 The world's a happy place.

 One thing you might have noticed is that we had to download the code that gave us the power to `sum` our list of coins.
 Well, we do complex things on the web every day and do you see your computer downloading code every time you want to do something?
 I hope not!

-In the next article we'll discuss how we use APIs over the web so your computer doesn't need to work hard to deliver you those good good cat memes on your favourite application of choice.
+In the next article we'll discuss how we use APIs over the web so your computer doesn't need to work hard to deliver you those good good cat memes.